-- Reduces the number of transitions for children and offers continuity of care with familiar educators within a familiar setting, when early childhood workers are also employed in the POSHC setting - Family perceptions as expressed through survey responses show that there are concerns about the wellbeing of younger children in the school OSHC environment and delivery of a service within the preschool environment is likely to be viewed more favourably
+- Reduces the number of transitions for children and offers continuity of care with familiar educators within a familiar setting, when early childhood workers are also employed in the POSHC setting - Family perceptions as expressed through

 Learning

 Reduce the need for (school based) services to deliver a program based on two learning frameworks and undertake assessments of preschool-age children.
 The Education Standards Board advises that, currently, if an OSHC service is approved for four-year-old children, they must use both the Early Years Learning Framework and 'My Time, Our Place' in their programming.